-The small, stone village is situated along the Brunello Road, which at certain points overlaps with the via Francigena.
-Therefore, during the journey it is common to catch sight of travellers, cyclists and horse riders.
-Once arrived in Montalcino, a walk through its historic centre is necessary, perhaps accompanied by a cheese and local produce tasting and obviously a glass of red.
+Montalcino is situated along the Brunello Road, which at certain points overlaps with the via Francigena.
+Therefore, during the journey it is common to catch sight of pilgrims, cyclists and horse riders.

 Since you are already in the area, why not take the opportunity to go visit the mysterious Abbey of Sant’Antimo?
 Only a few kilometres away, you can admire this unique artistic testament immersed in greenery and surrounded by characteristic rows of trees.